As you know we’re pretty mad about chickens…and we’re especially fond of these cute little crochet chickens!

-Materials: Crochet Hook Size F, Assorted Scrap Yarns, Craft Wiggly Eyes ½ inch
+Materials: Crochet Hook Size F (or 3.75mm), Assorted Scrap Yarns, Craft Wiggly Eyes ½ inch

 This is the perfect project to use up all those left over scraps that we all have in our stash!
 It is easy to adapt this pattern to your favorite colors.
 Be creative and have fun!

 Rooster Body: (You do not have to change colors each row.
 These look very cute in a variegated yarn or solid for all three rows.)